 - Navigate to the Secure Certificates page.
 A list of your domains display.

 - Click the Add button to the right of your domain.

 - Click the tab titled Import a Certificate at the top

 - The next page displays four empty boxes.

 - Certificate Signing Request

 - When finished, click the Proceed with Certificate Configuration button.

 - If there aren't any errors, the new certificate is pushed out to the live servers within 15 minutes.

-- Back on the Secure Hosting page, you can see the certificate now shows as 'Imported'.
+- Back on the Secure Certificates page, you can see the certificate now shows as 'Imported'.